Learn how to make a crazy easy paper heart envelope card … it looks like an envelope, but opens up into a giant heart!

 When they open it, they'll see your big heart and special message!

-Special thanks to the JenniferMaker Design Fairy team, specifically Design Fairy Miranda, for helping me design and assemble this awesome Easy Paper Heart Card.
+Special thanks to the JenniferMaker Design Fairy team for helping me design and assemble this awesome Easy Paper Heart Card.

 Need more projects for today’s craft challenge theme?